kat-tax/figma-to-react-native/README.md

   </a>
 </h3>

-> Transforms Figma to React Native in real time.
+> Transforms Figma components to React Native components in real time.
+It also exports themes, icons, assets, and much more.
 The mission goal is to eliminate the designer to developer handoff while embracing existing workflows and tooling.
-Join the [Discord](https://discord.com/invite/TzhDRyj) or follow [@TheUltDev](https://x.com/theultdev) to track the project.
+Join the [Discord Channel](https://discord.com/invite/TzhDRyj) or follow [@TheUltDev](https://x.com/theultdev) to track project development.

 ## Features